The Referral List I Wish School Had Given You

 And they don’t collapse the boundary between holding space and needing validation.

-4. Referral Without Reciprocity
+4. Referrals Without Conditions

-They refer without strings attached.
+They refer based on excellence, and without strings attached.

 They collaborate without needing to be flattered.